 Chickpeas: Reserve the liquid you drain from the tin.
 This is called aquafaba and can be used in other recipes.

 When you drain the liquid from the tin of chickpeas in this recipe, the liquid is called aquafaba.
 This substance can be used in other recipes.

 Learn about some of the interesting things you can do with aquafaba from these excellent online resources:

 Aquafaba has an official site.
-You can find that official site here.
+You can find on wikipedia here.

 The Vegan Society has a bunch of example recipes of things you can do with aquafaba.
 Also, subscribe to our site so you are updated weekly as we add more to our recipe database!